tpill90/battlenet-lancache-prefill/README.md

 Running with the flag `--force` will override this behavior, and instead will always run the prefill, re-downloading all files for the specified product.
 This flag may be useful for diagnostics, or benchmarking network performance.

+### --no-ansi
+Application output will be in plain text, rather than using the visually appealing colors and progress bars.
+Should only be used if terminal does not support Ansi Escape sequences, or when redirecting output to a file.

 ## clear-cache
 Deletes temporary cache files stored in the `/Cache` directory.
 These files are cached in order to dramatically speed up future `prefill` runs (in some cases 3X faster),